-Will DiGravio is a writer, podcaster, and video essayist.
-He currently hosts The Video Essay Podcast and writes the weekly newsletter Notes on Videographic Criticism.
+Will DiGravio is a writer, podcaster, and video essayist based in Brooklyn, New York.
+He is currently a PhD Candidate at the University of Amsterdam.
+He hosts The Video Essay Podcast and writes the weekly newsletter Notes on Videographic Criticism.
 In 2020, he co-curated, with Kevin B. Lee and Cydnii Wilde Harris, the Black Lives Matter Video Essay Playlist, which was named the best video essay project of the year by the editors of Sight & Sound.
 His video essays have screened at academic conferences and film festivals, including most recently at the International Film Festival Rotterdam.
 He holds an M.Phil. from the Centre for Film & Screen at the University of Cambridge and has been on the editorial board of Screenworks since the fall of 2019.
 His personal website is www.willdigravio.com.

 Dr Catherine Gough-Brady is an award-winning documentary producer and director who publishes on the emergent use of video as a method of academic discourse, and the relational nature of documentary production processes in journals including Media Practice and Education, Screenworks, [In}transition, The International Journal of Creative Media Research, and Cultural Geographies.
 She is currently co-editing an edited book of essays on the intersection between creative practice and theory.
 Catherine produced and directed six ABC TV documentary series, including Legal Briefs (2016) and Ethics Matters (2017).
 Catherine created 11 radio features for ABC Radio National.
 Catherine is currently in post-production on a TV half-hour for ABC TV called The Communicator.
 Catherine is Head of Postgraduate Studies at JMC Academy in Australia. www.catherinegough-brady.com